-We utilize a range of multiple criteria to identify and serve our students who have gifted characteristics and needs, and match the support with their strengths, while supporting any additional challenges as needed.
-Being gifted can create a need for additional high level educational challenges and access to acceleration, which is offered as part of the SRCS format for every student who is ready for the next challenge.
-But, as giftedness does not always mean the same as high achieving, we do not limit gifted program options to only those gifted students who achieve at the highest levels in all classes.
-Giftedness is not limited to, or defined by specific academic performance at Solid Rock.
+We utilize a range of multiple criteria to identify and serve our students who have gifted characteristics and needs.
+We match the support with their strengths, while addressing any additional challenges as needed.
+Being gifted can create a need for additional high-level educational challenges and access to acceleration, which is offered as part of the SRCS format for every student who is ready for the next challenge.
+But, as being gifted does not always mean the same as being high achieving, we do not limit gifted program options to only those gifted students who achieve at the highest levels in all classes.
+Giftedness is not limited to or defined by specific academic performance at Solid Rock.
 By raising the bar in individualized ways for each student, we allow for constant individualized growth.
 Education is a journey and we set new goals for achievement as we go.

 We recognize that some gifted students need completely different ways of accessing information, rather than a one-size-fits-all approach in a “program” setting.
-So, SRCS teachers support gifted learning needs with project-based learning opportunities, as well as independent research and topic exploration in alignment with student interests and passions, and innovative options that allow for creative expression and flexibility.
+SRCS teachers support gifted learning needs with project-based learning opportunities, as well as independent research and topic exploration in alignment with student interests and passions, and innovative options that allow for creative expression and flexibility.

 The things that make Solid Rock unique for all learners, make it a special place for gifted students to grow and thrive at their own pace, no matter what their talent areas may (or may not) be.
-Every student receives individual attention with regular formal and informal evaluations based on their own strengths and challenges.
+Every student receives individual attention, with regular formal and informal evaluations based on their strengths and challenges.
 This enables flexibility in placement and continuous support throughout the year, from kindergarten through college levels, for all ages and stages.
-Students who are gifted are placed in classes with other gifted students through an inclusion cluster model, and each student has a special plan for achievement that is reviewed on a regular basis, unlike state required education plans (EPs) that may or may not be utilized on a regular basis in the public school system.
+Students who are gifted are placed in classes with other gifted students through an inclusion cluster model, and each student has a special plan for achievement that is reviewed on a regular basis, unlike state-required education plans (EPs) that may or may not be utilized on a regular basis in the public school system.